 The Screen Shot shows the SpectrumLab view of both signals, and the decoded QSO, you can’t get better than that.

-Inevitably digital mode QSO’s being reported on LF brought out the trolls welcome to the fellowship of like minded radio experimenters.
+Inevitably digital mode QSO’s being reported on MF brought out the trolls, welcome to the fellowship of like minded radio experimenters.
 Some of the trolls are far too old for this behavior and should certainly know better, what ever happened to the gentlemen Amateurs, G5UM would never behave like this.